-Twenty-two men aged between 16 and 32 years old – all from Afghanistan – left the Šturlić area of Bosnia on foot to get to Croatia on September 8th, 2020.
-They described sleeping in the forest and woke up the following morning at around 6:00 am.
-The primary respondent reported that they crossed into Croatia sometime that morning, at which point they began to run.
+On September 8th, 2020, 22 men aged between 16 and 32 years old – all from Afghanistan – left the Šturlić area of Bosnia on foot to get to Croatia.
+They were sleeping in the forest and woke up the following morning at around 6:00 am.
+The primary respondent reported that they crossed into Croatia sometime that morning.

-At around 3:00 pm, they saw 12 or 13 members of what he described as the Croatian “border army” waiting for them ahead, with a camouflage army car parked several meters away.
-These men were described as wearing green uniforms, similar in color to that of the American army.
-They were not able to give the exact point of apprehension, but reported that it was in a hilly area still close to the Bosnian-Croatian border, and denied ever passing any significant landmarks.
-One respondent thought that because the army police seemed intent on intercepting them, they had been aware of the groups presence in the jungle for some time, and inferred that the army police had been tracking them prior to apprehension.
-The respondent attributed the camouflage color of the army car to why they might not have noticed the army police previously.
+At around 3:00 pm, they saw 12 or 13 members of what the respondent called “border army” waiting for them ahead, with a camouflage car parked several meters away.
+These men were described as wearing military green uniforms.
+They were not able to give the exact point of apprehension, but reported that it was in a hilly area still close to the Bosnian-Croatian border, and did not recall passing any significant landmarks.
+One respondent thought that because the “army police” seemed intent on intercepting them, they had been aware of the groups presence in the “jungle” for some time, and inferred that the officers had been tracking them prior to apprehension.
+The respondent attributed the camouflage color of the car to why they might not have noticed the police previously.

 The officers yelled at the men “Stop!” before firing several rounds in an unspecified direction.
 The men complied with the order and sat down.
 After they sat down, the army officers inquired as to their names, ages, and countries of origin, writing them down in a notebook.
 They then frisked the entirety of the group, and confiscated telephones (eleven or twelve between the twenty-two of them) as well as their money, food, and water, and power banks.
 The primary respondent, a thirty-two year old man from Afghanistan, had three hundred euros taken from him at this time.
-They were then driven in one “ army van”–different than the camouflage army car they saw in their initial apprehension– to an area that was described as similar to a parking lot; the respondent believed that it was some sort of army center.
+They were then driven in one “army van”, different than the camouflage car they saw in their initial apprehension, to an area that was described as similar to a parking lot; the respondent believed that it was some sort of army center.

 The group and the army officers waited for about an hour at this center, before Croatian civil police showed up to take them to the border.
 The entirety of the twenty-two person group was then loaded in a single van and driven to the Bosnian-Croatian border.
 This van did not have windows or any source of light.
 Because of the amount of people in the van and the lack of windows it was extremely hot and difficult to breathe.